SteffenBauer/elixir-gtksourceview/README.md

 _gedit_ and other tools using GtkSourceView should then show Elixir syntax highlighting.

+**Note for Archlinux users:** `gedit` in Archlinux uses the `libgedit-gtksourceview` package.
+In this case, you should copy `elixir.lang` to this path:

+`/usr/share/libgedit-gtksourceview-300/language-specs/`

 Versions for older Elixir releases can be found in `old_versions`

 Have also a look at [elixir-ctags](https://github.com/mmorearty/elixir-ctags) to further enhance your gedit experience when writing Elixir code.